Upcoming Events

 Please note: trolley rides will be scheduled 10 minutes past the ticketed time.
 One ride each day will be without Santa.

 No refunds.
 Tickets can be exchanged on a space-available basis.
-Unused tickets are considered to be a donation to the museum.
+Unused tickets are considered donations to the museum.

 2025 HOLLY TROLLEYFEST SCHEDULE